sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 <a name="error"></a>
 ## Error Messages

-To read the error message returned by SendGrid's API:
+By default if the API returns an error, it doesn't throw an exception, but you can read the error message returned by SendGrid's API:

 ```csharp
 var response = await client.RequestAsync(method: SendGridClient.Method.POST,